manyakalra05/earthprint/README.md

-Absolutely!
-Here’s a **Windows-friendly README.md** for your FastAPI + Whisper backend and React frontend project.
-This version includes Windows-specific commands and tips for setting up Python, ffmpeg, and Node.js.

-# 🌱 Voice Carbon Footprint Tracker
+# 🌱 Voice Carbon Footprint Tracker - EarthPrint

 A web application that lets you upload or record a voice note describing your daily activities, transcribes your speech, extracts activities, and estimates your carbon footprint.